The German Shepherd Dog is a popular breed worldwide.

-The German Shepherd is an energetic, lively, courageous, intelligent and alert dog.
+The German Shepherd is energetic, lively, courageous, intelligent, and alert.
 Its body is longer than tall with smooth curves instead of angles.
-It has a substantial look that gives the viewer an impression of being in motion and at rest simultaneously.
+It has a substantial look gives the viewer an impression of being in motion and at rest simultaneously.

 Character is perhaps the dog’s most important trait.
 The dogs are loyal, confident, and courageous.
-German Shepherds are easy to train and are willing to risk their lives to protect their loved ones.
+German Shepherd puppies are easy to train and are willing to risk their lives to protect their loved ones.

-German Shepherds are great family pets and trustworthy guardians despite having an outward appearance that resembles a wolf.
-Their lifespan ranges from seven to 12 years depending on their quality of care.
+German Shepherds are great family pets and trustworthy guardians despite an outward appearance resembling a wolf.
+Their lifespan ranges from seven to 12 years, depending on their quality of care.

-German Army Captain Max von Stephanitz was tasked with developing the breed starting in 1899.
+German Army Captain Max von Stephanitz was tasked with developing the breed in 1899.